majad00/ex5601-openwrt-ubootmod-to-stock-layout/README.md

 restore_bundle_ex5601.tar.gz

-Once the second bundle file is uploaded, choose the conversion option you want.
+### Once the second bundle file is uploaded, choose the conversion option you want.
 (See screenshot below)
+> step 1: Upload bundle and wait it complete to 100%.
+Skip step 2 and Select conversion in Step 3.

 <img width="1099" height="627" alt="image" src="https://github.com/user-attachments/assets/cef461a1-9aca-4a30-a1db-dd773b203c08" />